-With the continuous evolution of the SARS-CoV-2, a significant number of variants have emerged, particularly with the emergence of Omicron with many subvariants.
-These variants, which have been classified as variants of concern (VOCs) or variants of interest (VOIs) by the World Health Organization, carry an unprecedented number of mutations in the receptor-binding domain (RBD) of the spike (S) protein.
-These variants have been shown to be able to evade the herd immunity induced by natural infection, and have led to the loss or reduction in efficacy of most previously approved vaccines and monoclonal antibodies.
-This led to a major wave of breakthrough infections worldwide.
+Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) is an enveloped, positive-sense, single-stranded RNA virus.
+With its continuous evolution, numerous variants have emerged.
+These variants, which are classified as variants of concern (VOCs) or variants of interest (VOIs) by the World Health Organization, carry an unprecedented number of mutations in the receptor-binding domain (RBD) of the S protein.
+They can evade the herd immunity induced by natural infection, leading to the loss or reduced efficacy of most previously approved vaccines and monoclonal antibodies.
+A recent study by Chinese researchers proposes the classification of SARS-CoV-2 variants into five serotypes based on the antigenicity of the receptor-binding domain (RBD).

 About the study

-The researchers inoculated a mouse model with RBD-based vaccines to simulate the infection of a single variant.
-With cross-neutralization of antisera they conducted a systematic characterization of the antigenicity of 23 representative SARS-CoV-2 variants, which encompassed the prototype (PT), pre-Omicron VOCs, pre-Omicron VOIs, and Omicron sub-variants including BA.1, BA.2, BA.5, XBB, and their derivatives.
+This classification of serotypes was based on the assessment of cross-neutralization of antisera using RBD-based mRNA vaccines to simulate infection with different SARS-CoV-2 variants.
+The researchers conducted a systematic characterization of the antigenicity of 23 representative SARS-CoV-2 variants, including the prototype (PT), pre-Omicron VOCs, pre-Omicron VOIs, and Omicron sub-variants BA.1, BA.2, BA.5, XBB, and their derivatives.

-In summary, this work proposes to classify SARS-CoV-2 variants into five serotypes based on RBD antigenicity, with all pre-Omicron variants classified as serotype-I and Omicron subvariants classified as serotype-II, III, IV, and V according to their stages of evolution.
-The authors suggested that this classification could facilitate the rapid determination of the serotype of newly emerged SARS-CoV-2 variants.
+This study proposes the classification of SARS-CoV-2 variants into five serotypes based on the antigenicity of the RBD, with all pre-Omicron variants classified as serotype-I, and Omicron sub-variants classified as serotype-II, III, IV, and V according to their stages of evolution.
+The authors emphasized that the antigenicity of SARS-CoV-2 could be influenced by proteins other than the S protein, or by domains of the S protein other than RBD, although RBD is the most antigenic domain in SARS-CoV-2.
+They suggested that this classification could facilitate the rapid determination of the serotype of newly emerged SARS-CoV-2 variants.

 This article was published in Science Bulletin.